The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 What to Pack for Nicaragua

-Here are a few things we recommend bringing along on your trip to Nicaragua!
+To get you started, though, here are a few travel essentials we definitely suggest bringing along on your trip to Nicaragua!

 READ NEXT